 The high school curriculum for the Foundation’s students is robust, and each student graduates with an industry-recognized certification.
 Mentoring remains the bedrock of the student experience.
-Academic programming includes financial literacy, post-secondary and college prep programs, career expos and field trips, ACT and SAT prep courses, networking events, and intensive career programming specialized for each of the four pathways.
+Academic programming includes financial literacy, post-secondary and college prep programs, career expos and field trips, ACT prep courses, networking events, and intensive career programming specialized for each of the four pathways.
 Students participate in certification courses and paid internships that immerse them in the learning and training needed for their pathway.

 Career Pathways: Empowering Students to Succeed

 Many well-paying professional careers that are in demand in Southwest Florida do not require a college education; professional certifications and credentials, coupled with the foundation’s experiential, networking and internships programs, provide students several pathways to achieving financial independence.
 These pathways include a variety of careers in Engineering & Construction Management, Business Management & Entrepreneurship, Education & Human Services, and Health Care.

 The Promise of a College Education